 For more information contact: Christopher Rennix, Christopher.Rennix@keene.edu

-Do you love making, viewing, or talking about films or art?
-Do you think you might want to major in Film?
-If so, join the Film LLC and take your classes with other students who are passionate about film and interested in doing film history and analysis along with a close-knit cohort, this LLC is for you.
-The first semester we will focus on the history of film; the second semester you will take a class on film analysis.
-The Film LLC will become an active group within the Film Society, meeting each week and experiencing the films that are screened at the college’s historic Putnam Theater.
+This year the Film LLC is for prospective Film Studies Majors or Minors only.
+If you are passionate about film and interested in doing film history and analysis along with a close-knit cohort, this LLC is for you.
+The first semester we will focus on the history of film; the second semester on the analysis of contemporary films.
+The Film LLC will also be active in Film Society, meeting with the club and experiencing the films that are screened at the college’s historic Putnam Theater.
 LLC Students can also make independent films through Keene State Media Productions.
 Share your love of film as a form of art, entertainment, and social commentary, get to know faculty and other students, and learn more about the world of film.

 For more information contact: Jiwon Ahn, email@example.com